ltanggit/beMeal/beMeal/README.md

 2. Open a new Terminal Window if you don't already have one open already.

         In VSCode: **Ctrl-Shift-`**
-3. Navigate to the correct directory with this command:
+3. Navigate to the correct directory with this command: (may have to run this twice!*)
     ```Bash
     cd bemeal
     ```
+    ***Note: Our project source code is wrapped in a second "bemeal" folder inside the general "bemeal" repository.
+Please make sure to cd into the second bemeal directory.**

+    **i.e. The path should be: bemeal/bemeal/[insert rest of PATH here]**
 4. Ensure you have node.js downloaded on your local machine and install the correct dependencies**:
     ```Bash
     npm install